 The Hi-Tech Crimes investigative teams also conduct forensic examinations of cell phones, computers, and other types of digital media seized in investigations.

 Our ICAC Unit is part of the Internet Crimes Against Children Task Force Program which is a national network of coordinated task forces representing federal, state, and local law enforcement and prosecutorial agencies.
 These agencies are continually engaged in proactive and reactive investigations and prosecutions of persons involved in child abuse and exploitation involving the Internet.
 Turn to learn more about the ICAC Task Force, visit there website: www.icactaskforce.org

 You can learn more about the Sex Offender Registry or search for sex offenders in your area here.

-Property Crime Detectives of the Forsyth County Sheriff's Office are assigned to investigate and respond to calls and crime trends that need follow up by a trained investigator.
-Detectives are available at both North and South precincts and an on-call detective is available around the clock for crimes that may occur.
+Property Crime Detectives of the Forsyth County Sheriff's Office are assigned to investigate and respond to calls and crime trends that need follow-up by a trained investigator.
+A Detective is on-call and available around the clock for crimes that may occur.

 The Forsyth County Sheriff's Office Narcotics Unit is responsible for finding and investigating illegal narcotics use and distribution as well as gambling, prostitution, and human trafficking within Forsyth County.
 This unit works hand-in-hand with the Major Crimes Unit.